 Now the Governor of the Bank of England is, in no small way, responsible for a policy of Bank regulation.
 So when the Governor makes suggestions and recommendations we must presume the hint of policy.

-The Governor’s speech was made in his capacity of chairman of the financial policy committe created last year by the Government.
+The Governor’s speech was made in his capacity of chairman of the financial policy committee.
+The Government created that body only last year.

-The speech itself was softly-spoken and given whilst sitting down.
-That made for a less imposing stature than we might have expected from the speaker.
+Mervyn King’s speech was softly-spoken and he also gave it sitting down.
+That made for a less imposing stature than we might expect from the speaker.
+A strange turn.

 His speech was peppered with grim sounding images and metaphors.
 We heard of an…